2. Significant Accounting Policies

 Amounts in the financial statements are rounded off to nearest lakhs.

-The preparation of financial statements is in conformity with Indian GAAP requires judgements, estimates and assumptions to be made that affect the reported amount of assets and liabilities, disclosure of contingent liabilities on the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
-Difference between the actual results and estimates are recognized in the period in which the results are known / materialized.
+The preparation of standalone financial statements is in conformity with Indian GAAP requires judgements, estimates and assumptions to be made that affect the reported amount of assets and liabilities, disclosure of contingent liabilities on the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
+Although these estimates are based on the management's best knowledge of current events and actions, uncertainty about these assumptions and estimates could result in the outcomes requiring a material adjustment to the carrying amounts of assets or liabilities in future periods.

-The following significant accounting policies are adopted in the preparation and presentation of these financial statements:
+The following significant accounting policies are adopted in the preparation and presentation of these standalone financial statements:

 Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.

-d) The cost and related accumulated depreciated are eliminated from the financial statements upon sale or retirement of the asset and the resultant gains or losses are recognized in the Statement of Profit or Loss.
-Assets to be disposed off are reported at the lower of the carrying value or the fair value less cost to sell;
+d) The cost and related accumulated depreciation are eliminated from the standalone financial statements upon sale or retirement of the asset and the resultant gains or losses are recognized in the Statement of Profit or Loss.
+Assets to be disposed of are reported at the lower of the carrying value or the fair value less cost to sell;

 All Property, Plant and Equipments assets individually costing Rs.
 5,000/- or less are fully depreciated in the year of installation/purchase.

-f) Depreciation methods, useful lives, and residual values are reviewed periodically, including at each financial year end;
+f) Depreciation methods, useful lives, and residual values are reviewed periodically at each financial year end.

 a) Recognition: Intangible Assets are recognized based on the below mentioned policies: